epfl-ada/ada-2023-project-statsquad3/README.md

 We believe Wikispeedia mirrors the way we consume content in 2023.
 Today, information comes to us continuously through mass notifications, endless scrolling, and mindless digital consumption.
 Therefore, information that sticks is information that shocks.
 We think Wikispeedia hides this same idea, but transposed and expressed through the game paths.
 We hypothesise that players use paths not only semantically meaningful, but also sentimentally powerful.

 Our project consists of analysing game paths through the lens of sentiment analysis scores of wikipedia page contents.
-First, we present various methods for assigning a sentiment scores to each Wikispeedia article (this milestone).
-Second, we aim to determine if this sentiment (whether it is there intentionally or not) influences how people play the game.
+In a first part, we presented various methods for assigning a sentiment scores to each Wikispeedia article (milestone P2).
+In a second part, we explore and analyse how and if this sentiment (whether it is there intentionally or not) influences how people play the game (this milestone).

 This could provide new insights into decision-making in textual environments.
 Understanding how sentiments embedded in digital content affect user choices could be pivotal in comprehending our broader engagement with the internet and digital platforms.